bnb-chain/bnb-chain.github.io/docs/bnb_opbnb/advanced/local-node.md

 6. Be patient and observe the logs.
 The entire process may take dozens of hours.
 7. Restart your node after pruning is complete.

+!!!info
-**Reminder: Pruning is very dangerous and may damage the data of the node.
+    Pruning is very dangerous and may damage the data of the node.
 This could result in having to rerun the new node.
-Please only perform this operation if you are familiar with the process.**
+Please only perform this operation if you are familiar with the process.